deisygysi/EVOP_2019/docs/04_Association.md

 {:toc}

 ---

-When we are interested in the relationship between two or more variables, we are interested in its association.
-How we measure this association depends on the type of variables we are testing.
+When the interest lies in the relationship between two or more variables, we are interested in the association of those variables.
+The way that this association is measured depends on the type of variables we are testing.

-When we are interested in the relationship among two numerical variables, one can use a correlation.
+When we are interested in the relationship between two numerical variables, one can use a correlation.
 If we want between one categorical and one numerical, we can use ANOVA or a (general) linear model.
 When we have 2 variables that are categorical, we can use a Chi-squared test.

 ## Correlation
 If we are interested in how two numerical variables are influencing on each other, we can use correlation.
-We can use linear (Pearson) correlation (it assumes that both variables are normally distributed).
-If at least one of the variables is not Normal, we should use Spearman Correlation.
+We can use linear Pearson, Spearman or Kendall correlation.
-Both correlations vary from -1 to 1, meaning that the closer to 0 it is the less correlated the variables are, and the closest to the extremes, the more correlated it is.
+All correlations vary from -1 to 1, meaning that the closer to 0 it is the less correlated the variables are, and the closest to the extremes, the more correlated it is.
 Having a correlation of +1 means that they are perfectly positively correlated (if one goes up, the other will go up on the same proportion, or if one goes down, the other will go down in the same proportion).
 Having a correlation of -1 means that they are perfectly negatively correlated (if one goes up, the other will go down on the same proportion, or if one goes down, the other will go up in the same proportion).
+Pearson correlation measures the **linear** relationship of two variables, Spearman and Kendall are non-parametric correlations, and measure the rank correlation.
 To compute the correlation on R, we can use the function `cor(x, y, method = "spearman")` for Spearman correlation or `cor(x, y, method = "pearson")` for Pearson correlation.

 * Example 1.
 What is the correlation between the expression values for SOX9 and EFEMP1?

 ```r